-According to Lawrence Berkeley National Laboratory, a combined transition to low-GWP refrigerants and higher efficiency A/C could produce energy savings in peak demand equal to 544-1,270 gigawatts (GW) of electricity.
-48 This would avoid (or free up for other uses) an amount of electricity equal to the production of between 680 and 1,587 medium-sized peak-load coal power plants by 2030, and between 1,090 and 2,540 by 2050.
-49 Over the next 15 years, the potential energy savings in India alone from improving the energy efficiency of room air conditioning is the equivalent of up to 142 new medium-sized (500 MW) coal power plants.
-50 Other countries would also see significant energy savings.
+According to Lawrence Berkeley National Laboratory, a combined transition to low-GWP refrigerants and higher efficiency air conditioning could produce energy savings in peak demand equal to 544-1,270 gigawatts (GW) of electricity by 2050.58 This would avoid (or free up for other uses) an amount of electricity equal to the production of between 680 and 1,587 medium-sized peak-load coal power plants by 2030, and between 1,090 and 2,540 by 2050.59 Over the next 15 years, the potential energy savings in India alone from improving the energy efficiency of room air conditioning is the equivalent of up to 142 new medium-sized (500 MW) coal power plants.60 Other countries would also see significant energy savings.
 See Table 1.
-These efficiency gains also would lower the cost of operating the air conditioning, ease pressure on overloaded electricity grids, and save consumers money.
-51
+These efficiency gains also would lower the cost of operating the air conditioning, ease pressure on overloaded electricity grids, and save consumers money.61

-Table 1: 500-megawatt power plants avoided by 2030 and 2050 from combined transition for split room air conditioners52
+Table 1: 500-megawatt power plants avoided by 2030 and 2050 from combined transition for split room air conditioners62